Once you dive into the world of social media marketing, you’ll know why this question keeps coming up so often!

 - What is my budget and time constraints?

 Knowing the answers to these questions will help you know whether a live-action video or an animated video will solve your problem.

 If there’s still a big question mark in your head, you can contact us for free consultation services.

 Ending the Animated vs Live-Action Debate

 Putting an end to this animation vs. live-action conflict, we only have one thing to say.

 Take your time and stick to your decision.

 Both animation and live-action videos can help you create unforgettable content but don’t keep on bouncing to and fro.

 You are communicating and building your brand’s identity with the videos you put up on social media.
 If you post animated videos but want to try your hand at live-action videos once in a blue moon, go for it.
 But there should be some consistent elements that let the viewers know it’s you.

-Being among the best animation firms in New York, we have a lot of expertise to share with you.
+Being among the best animation firms in USA, we have a lot of expertise to share with you.
 So, if you are struggling to make a decision, we are just a call away.
 Reach out to us with your project details, and we will gladly come up with something for you!